Getting the Job

 Our job-seeker support programme is designed to provide everything you need to get your perfect job.
 This is not an off-the-shelf package, but a programme tailored to your very individual circumstances.

 We will examine your personal and career history to date, your personal practical circumstances and your hopes for the future.
-Therefore, we will gain a real understanding of where you are now.
-Moving forward from there, we will help you market yourself effectively to potential employers.
+In this way, we will gain a real understanding of where you are now.
+Then, we will help you market yourself effectively to potential employers.

 Register for one of our programmes online or contact us today on 0800 999 7778 for more information on any of our careers advice programmes.
-We were founded in 1965.
-So, you know you are in safe hands with us.
-Check our testimonials and read what our clients say.
+We were founded in 1965, so we have decades of experience.
+You know you are in safe hands with us.
+Check out our testimonials and read what our clients say.

 Practical steps to land the ideal career for you